Career Definition for a Medical Receptionist

 Although some general phone and clerical duties are similar to that of a medical receptionist, medical secretaries also perform more complex tasks, such as medical records management, communicating with labs and hospitals, transcription of doctor notes, insurance billing, and preparing reports.
 Entering this occupation requires a high school diploma and some knowledge of medical terminology and procedures.
 Some of this knowledge can be obtained from college courses, but most training will occur on-the-job.
-The BLS predicts that the employment of all secretaries and administrative assistants will grow by 12% between 2012 and 2022.
-In May of 2012, it also determined that medical secretaries earned an average of $32,670 per year.
+The BLS predicts that the employment of all secretaries and administrative assistants will grow by 3% between 2014 and 2024.
+As of May 2015, it also reported that medical secretaries earned an average of $34,330 per year.